 The budget is spread across our services, either using traditional block funding or using an Activity Based Funding approach.

-The HSE Annual Report and Annual Financial Statements describes how services have been delivered each year.
+The HSE Annual Report and Annual Financial Statements describe how services have been delivered each year.
 It includes a breakdown of how the budget is managed.

 Budget allocation